DBraun/ChucKDesigner/README.md

 }
 ```

-At the beginning, there will be 2 channels of output by default.
+At the beginning, there will be 2 channels of silent output by default.
 In TouchDesigner, we can run the Python code:
 ```python
 op('chuckaudio1').broadcast_event('pulse')
 ```

-This will spork a shred of `playImpact()`, which will play a short sound.
+This will cause the line `pulse => now;` to no consume time.
+Then it will spork a shred of `playImpact()`, which will play a short sound.
 After 1 second of playing the sound, ChucK will broadcast an event named "notifier" back to TouchDesigner.
-This event will show up in the `getEvent()` method, if "notifier" is in the custom parameter `Event Variables`.
+This event will show up in the `getEvent()` callback method, if "notifier" is in the custom parameter `Event Variables`.

 ### Chugins